Understand your Google Fi bill

-- New member’s prorated charges for last month’s Fi Basics, including taxes.
+- New member’s prorated charges for last month’s calls & texts, including taxes.

-- All members’ (including new member) data overage and/or credit from the prior month.
+- All members’ (including new member) data from the prior month.

-Find out more about your Project Fi group plan.
+Find out more about your Google Fi group plan.

 - Individual total: The full amount of a member's part of the bill.